 The proposed bill, titled the "Driver Privacy Act," aims to enhance the privacy of motor vehicle operators by amending section 119.0712 of the Florida Statutes.
 It introduces several definitions, including "foreign country of concern," "foreign principal," "motor vehicle record," "public-facing portal," "secure login credentials," and "third-party company."
-The bill prohibits the sale or sharing of personal information and email addresses collected by the Department of Highway Safety and Motor Vehicles with third-party companies, foreign countries of concern, or foreign principals.
-It also establishes penalties for third-party companies that misuse or release this information for unauthorized purposes.
+The bill prohibits the sale or sharing of personal information and email addresses from motor vehicle records with third-party companies, foreign countries of concern, or foreign principals.
+It also establishes penalties for third-party companies that misuse or release this information for unauthorized purposes and allows for retroactive application of these provisions.

 Statutes affected: H 357 Filed: 119.0712